sungsoo-ahn/2025/_posts/2025-04-28-myproject.md

 **Financial models:** these include traditional ML models (e.g., Linear Regression, SVM), DA-RNN <d-cite key="qin2017dual"></d-cite>, and T5 <d-cite key="raffel2020exploring"></d-cite> which receives financial input in a text format.
 Each model is fed with a sequence of historical financial values of the target indicator, either as individual features per day or as a time-series.

 **Textual models:**
 * Daily sentiment: a simple method, commonly used in the literature, is presenting each tweet with its sentiment score.
-Then, we average the scores of individual tweets of the same dates to recive a daily sentiment, and concatenate over a week.
+Then, we average the scores of individual tweets of the same dates to receive a daily sentiment, and concatenate over a week.
 <div class="col-sm mt-3 mt-md-0">
         {% include figure.html path="assets/img/2025-04-28-myproject/models_diagram_1.jpg" class="img-fluid rounded z-depth-1" style="width: 50%;" %}
     </div>